 That doesn’t even mean that it’s always your fault.
 The conditions in the market might be so adverse that you simply have to turn to a boutique rather than a vast bulge bracket bank.

-For example, you might not have enough working experience, have graduated with lower scores, or you might be trying to make the switch from an unrelated field into finance.
+For example, you might not have enough working experience, have graduated with lower scores, or be trying to switch from an unrelated field to finance.